carolinearvidsson/lin513/README.md

 The Word object represents a single entry (i.e. row) from the dataset.
 The content of each column (see Data section above) are used as attributes.

 ##### FeatureMatrix (CA)
+A feature matrix where rows represent target tokens and columns represent their features to be used in predicting lexical complexity of single words in sentence context.

 ### Features